BI 172 General Biology III: Ecology,

 BI 172 is the third semester of the three-semester introductory biology

 course.
-Two professors will team-teach the course, Dr. Ashley Byun and
+Two professors will team-teach the course, Dr. Biardi and Dr.

-Dr. Jen Klug.
-We will focus our attention on the unifying themes of biology
+Osier.
+We will focus our attention on the unifying themes of biology using

 Our goals are as follows: